ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 How should the evaluator be constructed?
 The data type defined for the abstract syntax gives us a big clue.
 If the constructors from the data type define every possible AST element, then defining an evaluator for each element of the data type should do the trick.
 We need to define how the interpreter behaves on each constructor from the `AE` datatype.

 First, let's get the `eval` signature down.
 Our evaluator will take an element of `AE` and produce a value, where a value is defined as a number.
 In the AST, numbers are of the form `(Num n)` where `n` is a Haskell `Int`.
-Unfortunately, we can't capture value-ness in our signature, so we'll just say that `eval` returns  `Maybe AE`.
+Unfortunately, we can't capture value-ness in our signature, so we'll say that `eval` returns  `Maybe AE`.
 We'll use `Maybe` to allow `eval` to return a value or an error.
 The signature for `eval` is:

 ```haskell
 eval :: AE -> Maybe AE